Nyxyxylyth/YARG_sACN_to_DMX/README.md

 - Any adapter based on FTDI FT232x should be fine.

 YARG's sACN data is conceptually based on the PDP Rock Band Stage Kit:
-- inner circle of 8 green lights
+- inner square of 8 blue lights
-- concentric circle of 8 blue ilghts
-- concentric circle of 8 orange ilghts
+- concentric circle of 8 green lights
-- concentric circle of 8 red ilghts
+- outer circle of alternating red and orange lights

 And a separate strobe light.